codefarma/wprx-todolist/readme.md

 ## Generate an Admin Interface

 The next thing we want to do is generate an administrative interface in the WP Admin that admin users can use to manage all to do lists using a GUI.
-This is a fairly trivial task using the MWP Framework.
+There is a pattern for this already built into the MWP Framework.

 The preferred hook to register your admin interfaces using the MWP Framework is the 'mwp_framework_init' action.
 Therefore, an ideal place to put the code which registers your admin pages is inside the existing callback which is already registered to the 'mwp_framework_init' action by your plugin.php file.